Shapley Value Approximation Based on k-Additive Games: Introduction

 \paragraph{Contribution.} We propose with \emph{SVA}$k_{\text{ADD}}$ (Shapley Value Approximation under $k$-additivity) a novel approximation method for the Shapley value based on the concept of $k$-additive games whose structure elicits a denser parameterizable value function.
 Fitting a $k$-additive surrogate game to randomly sampled coalition-value pairs comes with a twofold benefit.
 First, it reduces flexibility, promising faster convergence and second, the Shapley values of the $k$-additive surrogate game are obtained immediately from its representation.
 In summary, our contributions are:

-\begin{itemize} \item[\textbf{(i)}] \emph{SVA}$k_{\text{ADD}}$ fits a $k$-additive surrogate game to sampled coalitions, trying to mimick the given game by a simpler structure with a parameterizable degree of freedom while maintaining low representation error.
-The surrogate game's own Shapley values are obtained immediately due to its structure and yield precise estimates for the given game if the representation exhibits a good fit.
+\begin{itemize} \item \emph{SVA}$k_{\text{ADD}}$ fits a $k$-additive surrogate game to sampled coalitions, mimicking the given game by a simpler structure with parameterizable degree of freedom while maintaining low representation error.
+The surrogate game's own Shapley values are obtained immediately and yield precise estimates for the given game if the representation exhibits a good fit.

-\item[\textbf{(ii)}] \emph{SVA}$k_{\text{ADD}}$ does not require any structural properties of the value function.
+\item \emph{SVA}$k_{\text{ADD}}$ does not require any structural properties of the value function.
 Thus, it is domain-independent and can be applied to any cooperative game oblivious to what players and payoffs represent.
 Specifically in the field of explainability, it is model-agnostic and can approximate local as well as global explanations.

-\item[\textbf{(iii)}] We prove the theoretical soundness of \emph{SVA}$k_{\text{ADD}}$ by showing analytically that its underlying optimization problem yields the Shapley value.
+\item We prove the theoretical soundness of \emph{SVA}$k_{\text{ADD}}$ by showing analytically that its underlying optimization problem yields the Shapley value.